openhab/openhab-docs/configuration/blockly/rules-blockly-http.md

 - the MIME-type of the content to be sent
 - the content to be sent to the destination

+For MIME-type `application/json` you can provide an object as content, and it will be converted to a JSON string.
+For `application/x-www-form-urlencoded`, you can provide a [Dictionary](rules-blockly-standard-ext.md#dictionary-for-managing-key--value-pairs) and it will be URI encoded.

 ![http-post-simple](../images/blockly/blockly-http-post-simple.png)

-Here is a more complex example that additionally sets a header and the timeout:
+Here is a more complex example that additionally sets a header, a query and the timeout with a `application/x-www-form-urlencoded` payload:

 ![http-post-complex](../images/blockly/blockly-http-post-complex.png)